NGC 4378

 NGC 4378 is a spiral galaxy in the constellation of Virgo.
 Its velocity with respect to the cosmic microwave background is 2903±24 km/s, which corresponds to a Hubble distance of 42.82 ± 3.02 Mpc.
 Also, six non-redshift measurements give a similar distance of 41.850 ± 4.975 Mpc.
 It was discovered by German-British astronomer William Herschel on 2 February 1786.
 It is a member of the Virgo Cluster, listed as VCC 785.

 NGC 4378 is a Seyfert II galaxy, i.e. it has a quasar-like nucleus with very high surface brightnesses whose spectra reveal strong, high-ionisation emission lines, but unlike quasars, the host galaxy is clearly detectable.

 Supermassive black hole

-A study based on near-infrared K-band luminosity measurements of the NGC 4378 bulge gives a value of 1000000 (108 million solar masses) for the supermassive black hole there.
+A study based on near-infrared K-band luminosity measurements of the NGC 4378 bulge gives a value of ×10^8.0 M_solar (100 million solar masses) for the supermassive black hole there.

 According to the authors of a paper published in 2012, knowledge of the mass of a central black hole and the rate of accretion by it makes it possible to estimate the rate of star formation in the central region of Seyfert-type galaxies.
 The rate for NGC 4378 would be between 0.059 / year and 0.56 / year, respectively, within and outside a radius of 1 kpc.